qupath/qupath-docs/docs/reference/building.md

 Most people using QuPath won't need to build QuPath from source!
 Just download an existing installer from [qupath.github.io](https://qupath.github.io) and use that instead.

-These instructions are for if you
+These instructions are for when you
   1. need to change QuPath's code yourself
   2. want to try the *very latest code* before a new release is available
 :::

 ## Building from the command line